oemof/tespy/docs/tutorials_examples.rst

 others:

 * a very basic model of the clausius rankine process,
-* the calculation of backpressure lines of a chp at different loads and feed flow temperature levels,
+* the calculation of backpressure lines of a combined heat and power cycle at different loads and feed flow temperature levels,
 * modeling approach for a district heating system with various consumers and system infrastructure as well as
 * the COP of a heat pump dependent on load, ambient temperature and heat